-For 2004, the maximum pretax annual contribution an employee may make is $13,000 ($15,000 if you’re 50 or older.)
-Pretax limits increase by $1,000 per year through 2006.
+For 2016, the maximum pretax annual contribution an employee may make is $18,000 ($24,000 if you’re 50 or older).
+The annual contribution may increase in future years, depending on the cost of living.

 Employees are responsible for their 401(k) investment decisions.
 Most plans have an array of mutual funds to choose from, but too often there is little guidance as to proper asset allocation and the role fees and expenses play in overall returns.